Brand Architecture: Keeping Your House In Order

 In a House of Brands structure, the parent brand takes a back seat to the sub-brand identities, where subs seemingly operate on their own and look distinct from each other.
 The outward relationship between parent and subs is not always immediately communicated.

-Endorsed: In this structure, the sub-brand identity comes first, but it’s attached to the master or parent brand, most commonly in an endorsed logo lockup.
+Endorsed: In this structure, the sub-brand identity comes first, but it’s attached to the parent brand, most commonly in an endorsed logo lockup.
 Sub-brands are independently free to adopt their own distinctions, while their credibility is bolstered through parent backing.
 Intuit is a great example of this structure, as its well-known sub-brand products like TurboTax and Mint are at the forefront of the user experience, while backed by the trusted parent in each’s logo.

-Freestanding or Pluralistic: In this structure, multiple freestanding brands with no obvious relationship live under one master or parent brand.
+Freestanding or Pluralistic: In this structure, multiple freestanding brands with no obvious relationship live under one parent brand.
 The brands likely operate in different industries, have vastly different identities, as well as unique differentiators and messaging.
 Unilever is a huge consumer goods company that has numerous freestanding brands in its architecture.
 Would someone ever associate Dove and Ben & Jerry’s ice cream as identities in the same brand family?
 No, and that’s exactly the intent.

 Considerations for a House of Brands